 Encounter the treasures of a home made for music.

 Listed on the National Register of Historic Places, the Rosen House is a work of living history.
-You can enjoy the Rosen House in many ways: take a tour, attend a lecture, enjoy an Afternoon Tea, hear a concert in the Music Room or Spanish Courtyard, or attend a benefit Soirée.
+You can enjoy the Rosen House in many ways: take a tour, enjoy an Afternoon Tea, hear a concert in the Music Room or Spanish Courtyard, or attend a fundraising event.

 The Mediterranean-style House was built during the period between 1929 and 1939 by Walter Rosen, a Berlin-born, Harvard and NYU Law School-educated international banker specializing in railroads, and Lucie Bigelow Dodge Rosen, an independently minded, spirited, and highly intelligent member of a prominent New York City family.

 Filled with examples of fine and decorative Asian and Renaissance art, the House offers a number of treasures, including complete 18th-century rooms, originally from private villas and chateaux in Italy, France, and England.
 The Burgundian Library is a French 17th-century, paneled room with a brilliant blue groin-vaulted ceiling.
 An exquisite 16th century painted Spanish ceiling resides in an alcove off the Music Room.

 The Formal Dining Room features doors thought to have been designed by Giovanni Battista Tiepolo (1695-1770), made for a Venetian palace, along with turquoise Chinese export wallpaper featuring birds perched in flowering trees.

 Walter Rosen’s bedroom has Gothic paneling from a residence in the Tyrol, and Italian peasant furniture.
 Lucie Rosen’s bedroom contains a carved and gilded bed that belonged to Pope Urban VIII.